DenislavPopov/Divi-child/README.md

 # Divi Child Theme ready for Google Analytics, GreenSock GSAP, Bootsrap and Font Awesome.

-This child theme comes with code that allows you to directly use the great features of [Bootstrap](https://getbootstrap.com/docs/3.3/), beautiful icons from [Font Awesome](http://fontawesome.io/) and the crazy fast [GreenSock Animation Platform](https://greensock.com/) in your next project based on one of the most popular theme for Wordpress - Divi.
+This child theme comes with code that allows you to directly use the great features of [Bootstrap](https://getbootstrap.com/docs/3.3/), beautiful icons from [Font Awesome](http://fontawesome.io/) and the crazy fast [GreenSock Animation Platform](https://greensock.com/) in your next project, based on one of the most popular themes for Wordpress - Divi.
 All this in under 500KB.

 ## Getting Started